ubilabs/react-geosuggest/README.md

 An array with fixtures (defaults).
 Each fixture has to be an object with a `label` key in it.
 Optionally provide a `location`, but the Geosuggest will geocode the label if no location is provided.

+#### googleMaps
+Type: `Object`
+Default: `google.maps`

+In case you want to provide your own Google Maps object, pass it in as googleMaps.
+The default is the global google maps object.

 #### onSuggestSelect
 Type: `Function`
 Default: `function(suggest) {}`